CrBatista/MonkeyShop/documentation/aws/README.md

 # IAM

 There is a userAggregate created in AWS named "monkey".
-This userAggregate has a PermissionPolicy attached named "FullAccessMonkeyArtifact" with the next JSON:
+This user has a PermissionPolicy attached named "FullAccessMonkeyArtifact" with the next JSON:

 ```json
 {